La Marraqueta: History

-The third album, La Marraqueta III 2005, which had an enormous composition work led by Pollak, changed guitarists again, Diaz came out and Rodríguez re-entered.
-He also had the participation of the emerging voice of Paz Court and also recovered an old piece from Cometa, precisely the one that gave the project its name when it was still an experimental workshop, El Cometa.
-The Marraqueta inscribed its name in the newest pages of the history of national jazz.
+The third album, La Marraqueta III 2005, had a composition work led by Pollak.
+He had the participation of the emerging voice of Paz Court.

-Currently, they enjoy wide recognition from the national public and a growing participation in festivals and international concerts.
+Currently, there is recognition from the national public and participation in festivals and international concerts.

 The quartet is defined from an original and unpublished base, expressed in a Creole fusion that emphasizes musical elements investigated and rescued by the same members of the band from the roots of national folklore.
 From there they search for a universal sound that, however, is also influenced by ethnic melodies, Afro-Latin music, rock, jazz and European contemporary music.

 In 2010 they toured to the United States to the San Jose Jazz Festival, where they played with musicians such as George Clinton, Maceo Parker and Tower of Power.

 In January 2017 they participate in the International Providence Jazz Festival in Santiago, along with Matt Wilson Quintet and Dave Liebman, where they also announce the beginning of the production of the more than once postponed fourth album.
 The album was finally released in May 2022 entitled Astral.